In-situ globular clusters in alternative dark matter Milky Way galaxies: a first approach to fuzzy and core-like dark matter theories: In-situ globular clusters in FDM Milky Ways

 Here we describe how the in-situ GC system was assigned to each MW progenitor at $z = 2$.
 The initial number of GCs in each galaxy is defined using the relation from \cite{Burkert20}, which correlates $N_{\mathrm{GC}}$ with the virial mass of the halo:

 We include uncertainties as random noise in our modeling.
 We note that applying this relation calibrated on nearby galaxies to systems at $z = 2$ introduces some level of uncertainty.
 This limitation clearly motivates future zoom-in simulations to study GC formation in high-redshift galaxies, as done by \citet{Sameie2019} in the CDM framework.
 Indeed, FDM could perturb the compressive shocks of gas and cloud-cloud collisions in the multiphase interstellar medium, thus affecting cluster formation compared to CDM.
-As in \cite{Boldrini25}, we use the publicly available code \texttt{AGAMA}\footnote{Available at \url{https://github.com/GalacticDynamics-Oxford/Agama}} to construct equilibrium galaxy models for CDM MWs \citep{AGAMA}.
+We derive the initial positions and velocities of in situ GCs from stellar distribution functions based on our sample of progenitor galaxies.
+As in \cite{Boldrini25}, we use the publicly available code \texttt{AGAMA}\footnote{Available at \url{https://github.com/GalacticDynamics-Oxford/Agama}} to construct equilibrium galaxy models composed of a stellar bulge and a DM halo for our $z=2$ MW progenitor \citep{AGAMA}.
 Once equilibrium is reached, we sample the corresponding phase-space distribution to generate the positions and velocities of stellar particles, which serve as proxies for GCs in our analysis.
 We also impose that the $N_{\mathrm{GC}}$ clusters are initially located within the stellar half-mass radius of each galaxy and have angular momentum $L_z > 0.6 L_{\mathrm{circ}}$, where $L_{\mathrm{circ}}$ is the angular momentum of a circular orbit with the same energy.
+While GCs are placed on disk-like orbits, our Galactic potentials do not include a disk component.
+In this work, our MWs are only modelled with DM and stellar spherical components.
+Although these components have been studied in TNG50, they were not catalogued in the same way as the other components for our MW sample to be incorporated into our study \citep{Sotillo22}.
+This simplification may affect the dynamics of in-situ GCs, for example, by underestimating the mid-plane restoring force.